 SFAS No. 128, "Earnings Per Share" requires presentation of basic earnings per share and diluted earnings per share.
 Basic earnings per share are computed by dividing earnings available to common stockholders by the weighted average number of outstanding common shares during the period.
 Diluted earnings per share is computed by dividing net income by the weighted average number of shares outstanding including potentially dilutive securities such as options, warrants and convertible debt.
-Because we incurred a loss for each period presented, any common stock equivalents have been excluded because their effect would be anti-dilutive.
+Because we incurred a loss for each period presented, all such potentially dilutive securities have been excluded because their effect would be anti-dilutive.